invictus-integration/docs-ifa/dashboard/installation/dashboard-vnet.md

   - privatelink.table.cosmos.azure.com
   - privatelink.vaultcore.azure.net

-  An Bicep template for these DNS Zones can be found [here](scripts/invictusVnetDNSZones.bicep)
+  A Bicep template for these DNS Zones can be found [here](scripts/invictusVnetDNSZones.bicep)

 - To be able to deploy the app code from an Azure DevOps pipeline you will need:
   - A self hosted agent running on the same VNET with the following software intalled: